Kennedy-x86/Kennedy-x86/README.md

-- 👋 Hi, I’m @kennedy-github
+- 👋 Hi, I’m @kennedy_x86
-- 👀 I’m interested in software dev.
+- 👀 I’m a computer science student.
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on any project that focuses on learning c++
+- 💞️ I’m looking to collaborate on any project that focuses on learning C
 - 📫 How to reach me : kayceeonyii@gmail.com

 <!---